154 South Ogden Street

 - Proposed Decision Document (11 page PDF, 77 KB)

-- Limited excavation and off-site disposal of approximately 1,811 tons (1,132 cubic yards) of contaminated soil/fill 2 - 17 feet below ground surface (fbgs) impacted by metals, polycyclic aromatic hydrocarbons (PAHs), or petroleum in nine (9) discrete areas of concern (AOCs);
+- Limited excavation and off-site disposal of approximately 1,811 tons (1,132 cubic yards) of contaminated soil/fill 2 - 17 feet below ground surface (fbgs) impacted by metals, polycyclic aromatic hydrocarbons (PAHs), and petroleum in nine (9) discrete areas of concern (AOCs);

 the soil for any possible Volatile Organic Compounds (VOC).